routingblog/arbitration/content/docs/problems.md

 - Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive... analysis of statutes by labor arbitrators often is "cursory and conclusory." [^drahozal1]

 - Many arbitration awards contain no statement of reasons, so that it is difficult if not impossible to determine whether the arbitrators have followed the law. [^lawless1]

-- Even if a court determines that the arbitrators did not follow the law, in most cases the court will uphold the award. [^lawless1]
+- Even if a court determines that the arbitrators did not follow the law, in most cases the court will uphold the award. [^lawless1] [^dirussa]

 # Developing The Law